alexagoff/new-accession-ingest/README.md

 [Workflow](https://uoregon.sharepoint.com/:u:/s/O365_SCUAprocessing/ES8hGWg_DoJEkE4B2ViETJ4B7sYGi2O9DMJI8LQb5HFwIQ?e=uI8MBR)

 # Description:
+This program creates accessions, posts them onto Aspace, and creates corresponding repositories or updates existing repositories with new accssions.
+It has two parts:
-This program goes through lines of an input csv of new acceession forms and creates a json file for each line, then posting a new accession to Aspace from each json file and checking if a corresponding repository exists in Aspace.
+- new_accessions.py: goes through lines of an input csv of new acceession forms and creates a json file for each line, then posting a new accession to Aspace from each json file and checking if a corresponding repository exists in Aspace.

-This program outputs:
-accessions_no.csv -- the accessions that didn't find a corresponding repository. acceessions_yes.csv -- the accessions that found a corresponding repository. applog.txt -- a log of the new accessions created in Aspace. errorrlog.txt -- a log of all of the errors found while running.
+- update_repositories.py:

 IMPORTANT NOTES:
 - The title/column header line on the input .csv file must all be on the first line/one line!
 If its spread into two lines the program will error.